On Grid Codes: Conclusion

 In this work, we introduce the concept of grid code as a subset of $\mathfrak{G}:=\prod_{i=1}^{n}[0,m_{i} -1]$ with the Manhattan distance, and present some lower and upper bounds on the maximum size that a grid code with a prescribed minimum distance could have.
 In addition, a relation between grid codes and algebraic coding theory is presented.
 By exploring some relations between the Hamming, Lee, and Manhattan distances, some lower bounds for the minimum Manhattan distance in terms of the minimum Hamming and Lee distances of grid codes that are cyclic subgroups of an abelian group are provided.\\

 Since grid codes present an alternative to codes with the Hamming distance, from a theoretical perspective, it is appealing to explore what classical results or questions can be translated to this new context, as we did with the Hamming and Gilbert-Varshamov bounds.
-For instance, It would be natural to ask about if it is possible to get asymptotic versions of the Hamming and Gilbert-Varshamov bounds for grid codes.
-Recently, in \cite{Byrnea} an asymptotic version of the Gilbert-Varshamov bound for random codes (those generated by random matrices) over a finite chain ring with general metrics (that can be extended on tuples additively) was presented, and it was proved that random codes achieve the asymptotic Gilbert-Varshamov bound with high probability.
-Thus, if $p$ is a prime number, one could ask if random codes in $(Z_{p^{k}})^{n}$ (with the Manhattan distance) attain the Gilbert-Varshamov bound with high probability.\\
+For instance, Asking if it is possible to get asymptotic versions of the Hamming and Gilbert-Varshamov bounds for grid codes would be natural.
+Recently, in \cite{Byrnea} an asymptotic version of the Gilbert-Varshamov bound for random codes (those generated by random matrices) over a finite chain ring with general metrics (that can be extended on tuples additively) was presented, and it was proven that random codes achieve the asymptotic Gilbert-Varshamov bound with high probability.
+Thus, if $p$ is a prime number, one may ask if random codes in $(\mathbb{Z}_{p^{k}})^{n}$ (with the Manhattan distance) meet the Gilbert-Varshamov bound with high probability.\\

 The theory presented in this paper could serve as a reference to model and tackle problems of research areas in which $n$-dimensional grids and grid codes appear.
-The following hypothetical application is part of a theoretical exercise done to illustrate the potential of the bounds proved in this work.
-Imagine that a material with a $3$-dimensional grid shape (as the ones mentioned in the Introduction \ref{S1}) was studied and engineers needed some special nodes on that grid satisfying certain properties (e.g., physical or chemical) that were not compatible with these nodes being too close together (maybe the material could loose another desired property if the nodes were too close, as electrical or thermal conductivity, flexibility or resistance) so these nodes should satisfy that the minimum distance between them is certain positive integer number $d$.
-In that context, the set of special nodes should be a grid code with minimum distance $d$.
-Thus if engineers wanted to build this material (ambient space of fixed dimensions) containing a code with minimum distance $d$ and maximum possible size, the Hamming and Gilbert-Varshamov bounds could be used to know the maximum and minimum size, respectively, that a candidate could have.
+The following hypothetical application is part of a theoretical exercise to illustrate the bounds' potential proved in this work.
+Imagine that a material with a $3$-dimensional grid shape (as the ones mentioned in the Introduction \ref{S1}) were studied and the designers needed some special nodes on that grid satisfying certain properties (e.g., physical or chemical) that were not compatible with these nodes being too close together (maybe the material would be too expensive to produce or could lose another desired property if the nodes were too close, such as electrical or thermal conductivity, flexibility, or resistance) so these nodes should satisfy that the minimum distance between them is certain positive integer number $d$.
+In that context, the ambient space of fixed dimensions would be the material with a $3$-dimensional grid shape and the set of special nodes would be a grid code with minimum distance $d$.
+Thus if the designers wanted to build this material containing a code with minimum distance $d$ and maximum possible size, the Hamming and Gilbert-Varshamov bounds may be used to know an interval where the maximum size should belong.